pwwang/xqute/README.md

 - `on_job_killed(scheduler, job)`: When the job is killed
 - `on_job_failed(scheduler, job)`: When the job is failed
 - `on_job_succeeded(scheduler, job)`: When the job is succeeded
-- `on_complete(scheduler)`: When all jobs complete

-Note that all hooks are corotines, that means you should also implement them as corotines (sync implementations are allowed but will be warned).
+Note that all hooks are corotines except `on_init` and `on_shutdown`, that means you should also implement them as corotines (sync implementations are allowed but will be warned).

 To implement a hook, you have to fetch the plugin manager: